ind4skylivey/s1b-cordtheme/README.md

 ## ⚡ SYSTEM OVERRIDE INITIATED

-**S1B CordTheme** is not just a skin; it's a total visual overhaul designed to turn your Discord client into a **futuristic command center**.
+**S1B CordTheme** is a high-performance dark theme for Legcord & Vencord featuring neon aesthetics, glassmorphism, and terminal vibes.
+It's a total visual overhaul designed to turn your Discord client into a **futuristic command center**.
 Built for those who live in the terminal and dream in neon.

 ### 🔮 VISUAL CORTEX ENHANCEMENTS